rubocop/rails-style-guide/README.md

 `ActiveRecord::Relation` object.
 * Beware of the behavior of the `update_attribute` method.
 It doesn't run the model validations (unlike `update_attributes`) and could easily corrupt the model state.
+* Use user-friendly URLs.
+Show some descriptive attribute of the model in the URL rather than its `id`.
+There is more than one way to achieve this:
+  * Override the `to_param` method of the model.
+This method is used by Rails for constructing an URL to the object.
+    The default implementation returns the `id` of the record as a String.
+It could be overridden to include another human-readable attribute.

+        ```Ruby
+        class Person
+          def to_param
+            "#{id} #{name}".parameterize
+          end
+        end
+        ```
+        In order to convert this to a URL-friendly value, `parameterize` should be called on the string.
+The `id` of the object needs to be at the beginning so that it could be found by the `find` method of ActiveRecord.

+  * Use the `friendly_id` gem.
+It allows creation of human-readable URLs by using some descriptive attribute of the model instead of its `id`.

+        ```Ruby
+        class Person
+          extend FriendlyId
+          friendly_id :name, use: :slugged
+        end
+        ```

+        Check the [gem documentation](https://github.com/norman/friendly_id) for more information about its usage.

 ## Migrations